NicholasLam1/cse15l-lab-reports/lab-report-1-week-0.md

 ![Image](https://raw.githubusercontent.com/NicholasLam1/cse15l-lab-reports/main/lab1pic7.png)

-This shows the reuslt of running the command
+This shows the result of running the command:

 >  cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI

-This line was able to run multiple commands at once as a semicolon sperated each command.
+This line was able to run multiple commands at once as a semicolon separated each command.
 In addition, hitting the up-arrow on the keyboard shows previous command run which makes it faster to repeat earlier commands.